colinbate/tomlify/README.md

 # TOMLify

 Like `JSON.stringify()`, this library will let you generate TOML based on a JavaScript object.
+Can generate TOML v0.2.0 with no dependencies.

 ## Usage